ember-animation/ember-animated/tests/dummy/app/templates/docs/sprites.md

 When the inbox gets refreshed by clicking the mail icon, a new email gets added to the inbox.
 This new email is an `insertedSprite` that ends up in the inbox, so the inbox serves as the final bounds of the added email.

 Finally, the remaining emails in the inbox that are not deleted or added are `keptSprites`.
 The `keptSprites` only animate when other emails get added or deleted from the inbox.
 These emails are `keptSprites` because the inbox serves as both their initial and final bounds.
+When styles are applied to sprites such as `{ 'z-index': 1 }`, they are cleaned up after the transition has finished.

 {{#docs-demo as |demo|}}